10 Steps To Achieve Higher Jewelry Sales at Trade Shows

 Pimp Yourself Up

 Not everyone will want to stop by your booth.
-But if you have a flyer or a leaflet to hand them out as they walk along your tent, they might be convinced by your promotional material and come back to check you out or to actually buy something!
+But if you have a flyer or a leaflet to hand them out as they walk along with your tent, they might be convinced by your promotional material and come back to check you out or to actually buy something!
 Be prepared with enough promotional material to hand out to everyone who walks by your tent.

 Checking Out Your Competition